Who Is This Credit Card Best For?

 - Choose your card design: If this is your first card or the only card you can get, you can at least choose a fun design such as a beach scene or cityscape to match your personality.

-- A tight credit leash: You’ll start out with just a $300 credit limit, which will be reduced by the amount of your annual fee (if any), and that’s all you’ll have for as long as the card is open.
+- A tight credit leash: You’ll start with just a $300 credit limit, which will be reduced by the amount of your annual fee ($75 the first year, $99 thereafter.), and that’s all you’ll have for as long as the card is open.
 That doesn’t give you much wiggle room as far as credit utilization goes, which you’ll need to keep on the lower side to see credit score progress.

 How to Get the Most Out of This Card

 If approved, once you begin using the card, your credit activity will be reported to the three credit bureaus.
 This reporting is critical, since consistent positive behavior will lay the foundation for building your credit score.